dlt-hub/rasa_semantic_schema/README.md

 ## Running DBT Package Manually
 Like any other package, this one can be also run from the command line.
 This is the preferred method when you need to customize it deeper ie. by changing the transformations in `sql` files.

 ### Pick Up the Warehouse and DBT Profile
 We support both Redshift and BigQuery in the same package.
 In order to use any of them, you need to provide access credentials to the profile that you choose.
-Each profile requres set of environment variables to be present and have corresponding `.example.env` file that you can use to define env variables.
+Each profile requires set of environment variables to be present and have corresponding `.example.env` file that you can use to define env variables.

 1. `rasa_semantic_schema_redshift` and `.redshift.example.env` profile to connect to Redshift
 2. `rasa_semantic_schema_bigquery` and `.bigquery.example.env` profile to connect to BigQuery with a set of environment variables
 3. `rasa_semantic_schema_bigquery_service_file` and `.bigquery_file.example.env` profile to connect to BigQuery with a service account credentials file

 To use any of the profiles
-1. Enable the profile in `dbt_project.yml` (or pass the profile explicitely to the `dbt` command)
+1. Enable the profile in `dbt_project.yml` (or pass the profile explicitly to the `dbt` command)
 2. Copy the relevant `.example.env` into `.env` and fill the environment variables (copying will prevent you from pushing your credentials to repository)
 3. Export the credentials into shell via `set -a && source .env && set +a`